 How to Tell If Someone Truly Appreciates a Photographer's Work

 Since the beginning of my portrait photography journey, I have encountered many people approaching me.
-They include models, model-wannabes and clients.
+They include models, aspiring models and clients.

 The first encounters with them were usually filled with enthusiasm (from them).
 However, reality wasn't as beautiful.